daojingzhai/Daojing-Search-Engine/README.md

 # Daojing-Search-Engine
-本文件夹内含
-- Demo_Daojing: 测试案例视频
-- 151250189_翟道京：实验报告
-- main.unix：工程文件，可在Mac端运行
-- src：源代码

-如果进行全进程测试，在Mac terminal中打开src文件夹，使用下列指令
+Daojing Search Engine is a simple chinese search engine and browser for data structure course, based on CSDN blogs.
+This is the final project of my data structure course.

+It supports bool search.
+Use '&' to do AND search and ' ' to do OR search.

+For quick implement:
+cd src folder in Terminal.
-- make crawl（挖掘与分词，目前demo版本只挖掘10个网站，放心测试）
+- make crawl（Crawl and segmentation）
-- make inv（建立倒排表）
+- make inv（Creat inverted table and indegree table）
-- make search（打开搜索引擎开始搜索）
+- make search（Creat Search Enginee）
-- make clean（清除数据）
+- make clean（Clean data）
-- make run（一整套流程走下去）
+- make run（Run the whole process）

+Instruction video: Demo_Daojing.mov